Easy Korean Broccoli Side Dish (Banchan) (VIDEO)

 Instructions

-- Bring a pot of water to a boil, and add 1 tbsp of salt to dissolve.
+- Bring a pot of water to a boil over high heat, and add 1 tbsp of salt.

-- Blanch broccoli for 45-60 seconds or until the broccoli reaches your desired tenderness.
+- Add the broccoli to the boiling water and blanch for 45-60 seconds or until the broccoli reaches your desired tenderness.
 It should be bright green with a nice crunch.

 - Drain the broccoli from the boiling water and immediately rinse with cold water or shock in a bowl of ice water to stop the cooking process.
 Once cooled, dry the broccoli as much as possible with a towel to reduce excess water.